xmatters/xm-labs-consul/README.md

 * [consul.png](/consul.png) - Consul logo

 # How it works
-The step is triggered by a watch in Consul.
-This watch gets the current alerts in Consul.
+The step is triggered by a [watch](https://www.consul.io/docs/agent/watches.html) in Consul.
+This watch finds if certain [checks](https://www.consul.io/docs/agent/checks.html) are critical in Consul.

 # Installation

 ## Consul Setup
-1. Create a Watch in Consul.
+1. Create a [Watch](https://www.consul.io/docs/agent/watches.html) in Consul.
 This is an example.
 ```json
 {
     "watches": [{